 Figure 1 - Advanced Broad Bandwidth Communications Network for Joint Urban Ops and Linux Cluster Meta-Computing for JFCOM Urban Resolve Experiments [4]

 In a live operational setting, there are analogous issues: How does a person effectively communicate intelligence, give direction or conduct analysis within the chain of command?
 A historical example of this perplexing issue is taken from the middle of World War II.
-In early June of 1944, Gen. Eisenhower was faced with an almost paralyzingly critical decision: When to launce the invasion of France.
+In early June of 1944, Gen. Eisenhower was faced with an almost paralyzingly critical decision: When to launch the invasion of France.
 Two major parameters were weather and sea-state [5].
 Ike had to rely on his chief weather forecaster, Group Captain James M. Stagg, to brief him on this issue.
 Group Captain Stagg had been in meteorology for two decades and he faced a critical, but not uncommon, conundrum: How to distill twenty years of technical experience down to usable nugget so that a commander under stress could make a rational, or preferably optimal, choice.
 Thousands, if not tens of thousands of lives depended on making the best decision [6].
 The meteorological analysis itself was essentially stochastic; the forecast based on a certain amount of intuition.
 Group Captain Stagg’s projections were clearly subject to varying degrees of uncertainty.
 How many words, charts and maps were sufficient to enlighten the decision makers?
 How many were too many, encumbering the decision makers with data that would clutter their ability to make the best choice.

 Staying with operational settings for the moment, John Keegan describes the different styles of order writing of the Duke of Wellington and U.S. Grant, but notes the effectiveness of both [7].
 However, General Lew Wallace complains of receiving an ambiguous order from Grant’s messenger at the Battle of Shiloh [8].
-Few would argue that these issues do not remain open and hotly debated: “How does a commander direct his subordinates without confusing them or sapping their initiative?”.
+Few would argue that these issues do not remain open and hotly debated: “How does a commander direct his subordinates without confusing them or sapping their initiative?”

 Given those operational issues, there is also a need to consider how computer-generated battle data are communicated to the participants in an exercise and how the insights from this evolution could be most effectively communicated to the analysts.